WHY BECOME A DROP-OFF LOCATION?

 Open your doors to the community

-As a Dropp-off Location, people from the community will come to you during National Collection Week (the third week in November).
+As a Drop-off location, people from the community will come to you during National Collection Week (the third week in November).
 This provides an opportunity to invite them to upcoming Christmas events and other ministry events taking place at your church.

 Equip churches worldwide to share the Gospel

 Shoebox gifts provide opportunities for churches worldwide to share the Gospel with children.
-Since 2010 over five million children have responded by committing their lives to Christ!
-Drop-off Locations make this possible!
+Since 2010 over seventeen million children have responded by committing their lives to Christ!
+Drop-off locations make this possible!

 “I would challenge pastors across Canada to get involved with Operation Christmas Child.
 Encourage your congregation to fill shoeboxes and to understand what you’re really doing— that it’s more than the shoeboxes.
 It’s an opportunity for us as a local church to partner with the greater church in getting the message out across the world.”